gavelkind/pact_traits/README.md

 * ![icon](icons/trait_active_nap.png) - `active_nap` - your non-aggression pacts
 * ![icon](icons/trait_potential_nap.png) - `potential_nap` - characters whose close relatives are married to yours; those who are rulers can negotiate non-aggression pacts followed by alliances

-You can search for characters with these traits by typing trait names in the Character Finder.
-In the following example, William of Normandy searched for `potential_nap` to find allies for his was on England.
-He can negotiate a pact with Thibault of Champagne because William's half-sister Adelaide is married to Thibault's nephew Eudes.
+You can search for characters with these traits by typing the trait names in the Character Finder.
+In the following example, Duke William of Normandy searched for `potential_nap` to find allies for his war on England.
+He can negotiate a pact with Duke Thibault of Champagne because William's half-sister Adelaide is married to Thibault's nephew Eudes.

 ![screenshot](https://www.squarefree.com/crusaderkings/screenshots/pact_traits_1.png)